 Tickets go on sale for the 30-minute tours at opening time (9:45 a.m.)
 The last tour is at 4 p.m.
 Tickets for adults cost €12 and €10 for seniors and students.

-A Possible Crusader Among the Mummies at St. Michan’s Church
+6. A Possible Crusader Among the Mummies: St. Michan’s Church

 In a dimly lit basement of St. Michan’s Church located on Church Street (northwest of the city center), you’ll discover something that I think is even more fascinating than the catacombs in Paris.

-Other burial vaults in the basement hold many of Dublin’s most influential families from the 17th, 18th, and 19th centuries, as well as the Sheares brothers, Irish revolutionaries who were executed by the British, and the decorated coffins of the Earls of Leitrim.
+It also includes the death mask of Irish revolutionary hero Wolfe Tone as well as burial vaults of Dublin’s most influential families from the 17th, 18th, and 19th centuries, in addition to those of the Sheares brothers, Irish revolutionaries who were executed by the British, and the decorated coffins of the Earls of Leitrim.

 The foundation of St. Michan’s Church was laid in 1095 to accommodate the Vikings who remained in Dublin after being defeated at the Battle of Clontarf in 1014.